Hikurangi Cannabis Company is celebrating the progress of world-leading medicinal cannabis legislation by the Government of New Zealand today.

 - people with palliative conditions will not be prosecuted if found with cannabis plants;

-- an amnesty will allow local plant genetics to come into the legal industry;
+- an opportunity to allow local plant genetics to come into the legal industry;

 - CBD products will now be defined by THC levels rather than CBD levels;